Bella Hadid Puckers Lips For Busty Selfie After The Weeknd Breakup

 “Okay she’s so beautiful the heck,” said an Instagram user.

 It’s apparent that Bella’s high-profile relationship with The Weeknd means that there’s still plenty of talk about her ex right now.
-However, it’s only been a week or so since the breakup, so hopefully Bella can move on in the coming days and weeks.
+However, it’s only been a week or so since the breakup, so hopefully, Bella can move on in the coming days and weeks.

 Delivered To Your INBOX